Eric Kuhn

-Eric Kuhn is an American theatrical producer and entrepreneur.
-A three-time Tony Award winner, he is the co-founder and co-CEO of Folk Media Group, a creative studio and private investment fund focused on production companies for live entertainment.
+Eric Kuhn is an American entrepreneur and theatrical producer.
+He is a three-time Tony Award winner.

-Kuhn began his career as a media executive, launching the social media platforms for CNN, CBS News and the NBA.
-He also served as the first head of social media for United Talent Agency and the co-founder and chief marketing officer for Layer3 TV, a Denver-based cable television company that was acquired by T-Mobile in 2018.
+One of the first social media strategists, Kuhn launched the Twitter accounts for CBS News, CNN, and the NBA, and became the first social media agent in the entertainment industry.
+He was the chief marketing officer of Layer3 TV, a cable television company he co-founded that was acquired by T-Mobile, the senior social media advisor for the Michael Bloomberg 2020 presidential campaign and SVP of social media marketing at CBS.

 Early life and education

 Kuhn was born in New York City and grew up in Hastings-on-Hudson, New York.
-At 17, he hosted a television show on WHHS, a public access television station in Westchester County.
-He booked and interviewed politicians.
+In high school he hosted a television show on WHHS, a public access television station in Westchester County.

 He attended Hamilton College and graduated with a BA in government in 2009.

-While at Hamilton, Kuhn hosted a radio show that aired on WHCL focusing on media and politics.
+While at Hamilton, Kuhn hosted a radio show focused using on media and politics on WHCL.

 Career

-CBS News, CNN, UTA
+Media

-As a college student, Kuhn was hired by CBS News as a new media consultant.
-He launched the Twitter account, @CBSNews, and oversaw the viral marketing team to promote the CBS Evening News with Katie Couric online.
-Kuhn also created the social media strategy for the NBA and launched the NBA's Twitter account.

-Following his college graduation, Kuhn was hired as the first audience interaction producer for CNN, where he managed CNN's Twitter account, @CNN, and oversaw Twitter accounts for anchors and correspondents.
-He also reported on technology, government and politics for CNN.com.

-In 2010, Kuhn was hired by United Talent Agency as the agency's first head of social media.
-He represented technology companies as well as UTA clients, advising on digital practices including branding, marketing, and online endorsements.
+As a college student, Kuhn was hired by CBS News to launch the Twitter account, @CBSNews, and oversee the viral marketing for CBS Evening News with Katie Couric.
+He also created the social media strategy for the NBA and launched the NBA's Twitter account while in college.
+Following his graduation, he worked at CNN, where he managed CNN's Twitter accounts and reported on technology and politics for CNN.com.
+In 2010, he was hired by United Talent Agency as Hollywood's first social media agent.

-Layer 3 TV, Bloomberg campaign, CBS

-In 2014, Kuhn joined Denver-based Layer3 TV, a cable company that integrated social media and OTT programming, as co-founder and chief marketing officer.
+In 2014, he co-founded Layer3 TV, a new cable company, and served as its chief marketing officer.
 The company was sold to T-Mobile in January 2018.

-In 2020, he was recruited by the Bloomberg campaign as a senior adviser on social media and influencers.
-He was named senior vice president of social media marketing at CBS in June 2020.
+In 2020, he was the Bloomberg campaign's senior adviser on social media.
+The same year he was named senior vice president of social media marketing at CBS.